COLLECTIONS 2: ARISTOTLE, CICERO

 The Rhetoric enumerates twenty-eight topoi (topics) or “lines of argument” (Rhet, II, 23), as listed in the following table.
 An enthymeme is a discursive instance of a topos.

-They are designated by their English label, when available, or by a short description, both quoted from Freese (F) or Rhys Roberts (RR).
+They are identified by their English label or by a brief description, both quoted from Freese (F) or Rhys Roberts (RR).

 -